Ice Cube: 2006–2012: Laugh Now, Cry Later, Raw Footage, and I Am the West

 In 2006, Cube released his seventh solo album, Laugh Now, Cry Later, selling 144,000 units in the first week.
 Lil Jon and Scott Storch produced the lead single, "Why We Thugs".
 In October, Ice Cube was honored at VH1's Annual Hip Hop Honors, and performed it and also the track "Go to Church".
 Cube soon toured globally in the Straight Outta Compton Tour—accompanied by rapper WC from the Westside Connection—playing in America, Europe, Australia, and Japan.

 Amid Cube's many features and brief collaborations, September 2007 brought In the Movies, a compilation album of Ice Cube songs on soundtracks.

 Cube's eighth studio album, Raw Footage, arrived on August 19, 2008, yielding the singles "Gangsta Rap Made Me Do It" and "Do Ya Thang".
 Also in 2008, Cube helped on Tech N9ne's song "Blackboy", and was featured on The Game's song "State of Emergency".

 As a fan of the NFL football team the Raiders, Cube released in October 2009 a tribute song, "Raider Nation".
 In 2009, Ice Cube performed at the Gathering of the Juggalos, and returned to perform at the 2011 festival.

 On September 28, 2010, his ninth solo album, I Am the West, arrived with, Cube says, a direction different from any one of his other albums.
 Its producers include West Coast veterans like DJ Quik, Dr. Dre, E-A-Ski, and, after nearly 20 years, again Cube's onetime C.I.A groupmate Sir Jinx.
-Offering the single "I Rep That West", the album debuted at #22 on the Billboard 200 and sold 22,000 copies in its first week.
+Offering the single "I Rep That West", the album debuted at No. 22 on the Billboard 200 and sold 22,000 copies in its first week.
 Also in 2010, Cube signed up-and-coming recording artist named 7Tre The Ghost, deemed likely to be either skipped or given the cookie-cutter treatment by most record companies.

 In 2011, Cube featured on Daz Dillinger's song "Iz You Ready to Die" and on DJ Quik's song "Boogie Till You Conk Out".

 In 2012, Ice Cube recorded a verse for a remix of the Insane Clown Posse song "Chris Benoit", from ICP's The Mighty Death Pop! album, appearing on the album Mike E. Clark's Extra Pop Emporium.

 In September 2012, during Pepsi's NFL Anthems campaign, Cube released his second Raiders anthem "Come and Get It".